srivastavask/cvlab-ai/README.md

 ## Experiment 1

 Task-1: Perform following operations on image-
-1.1 Image Resizing: Resizing involves changing the dimensions of an image, either by scaling it up or down.
+-Image Resizing: Resizing involves changing the dimensions of an image, either by scaling it up or down.
-1.1	Image resizing (interpolation methods)
+-Image resizing (interpolation methods)
-1.1.1	Linear
+- Linear
-1.1.2	Nearest Neighbors
+- Nearest Neighbors
-1.1.3	Polynomial
+- Polynomial
-1.2 Image Blurring: Blurring is used to reduce image detail, suppress noise, or create artistic effects.
+- Image Blurring: Blurring is used to reduce image detail, suppress noise, or create artistic effects.
 Common techniques include:
-1.2	Image blurring
+1. Image blurring
-1.2.1	Box blurring
+2. Box blurring
-1.2.2	Gaussian blurring
+3. Gaussian blurring
-1.2.3	Adaptive blurring
+4. Adaptive blurring

 Task-2: Apply Machine Learning Algorithm and find the model accuracy based on K fold Cross Validation with (80-20 train-test split).
 2.1	Use MNIST dataset